mathjax/MathJax/docs/source/output.rst

 - Using a browser's native MathML support.

 These are implemented by the `HTML-CSS` and `NativeMML` output processors.

+If you are using one of the combined configuration files, then this will select one of these output processors for you.
+If the config file ends in ``_HTML``, then it is the HTML-CSS output processor, and if it ends in ``_HTMLorMML``, then the NativeMML output processor will be chosen if the browser supports it, otherwise HTML-CSS output will be used.

-You select which one you want to use by including either ``"output/HTML-CSS"`` or ``"output/NativeMML"`` in the `jax` array of your MathJax configuration.
+If you are performing your own in-line or file-based configuration, you select which one you want to use by including either ``"output/HTML-CSS"`` or ``"output/NativeMML"`` in the `jax` array of your MathJax configuration.
 For example

 .. code-block:: javascript